Mazenod College, Victoria

 Mazenod College is an independent, Roman Catholic, day-school for boys, located in Mulgrave, Victoria.
 It is one of three schools run by the Oblates of Mary Immaculate (OMI) and the only one in Victoria.
-Mazenod College is a member of the Associated Catholic Colleges.
-Currently, the principal is Dr. Paul Shannon with the rector currently being Fr.
+Mazenod College is a member of the Associated Catholic Colleges (ACC).
+Currently, the principal is Dr. Paul Shannon, and the rector is Fr.
 Harry Dyer OMI.

 Curriculum

 Mazenod College offers its senior students the Victorian Certificate of Education (VCE).